stffrdhrn/stffrdhrn.github.io/_drafts/relocs.md

   10:   44 00  48 00    l.jr r9
   14:   9d 6b [00 00]    l.addi r11,r11,[0]  # 14 R_OR1K_LO_16_IN_INSN        .bss
 ```

-After linking the `0` values will be replaced with actual address offset components, there
-will be no relocations left.

 The function `get_x_addr` will return the address of variable `x`.
 We can look at the assembly instruction to understand how this is done.
 Some background